asnar00/fnf/scribbles.md

 I prefer "zero with agnostic syntax and multiple backends" - which is a proper language with code generation coming out the wazoo.
 I want to build that in something that's performant and cross-platform.

 Maybe zig is fun to try?
+No it is not.

+Let's just keep going with python.

 ---------------------------------------------------------------------